Make this basic homemade marinara sauce in a jiffy. It’s rich in flavour, hearty, easy to make, and has no added sugar.

 - Lazy Skillet Lasagna with Spinach and Mushrooms (from Killing Thyme)

-- Or the simplest recipe: toss it with some pasta :)
+- Or the simplest recipe: toss it over cooked pasta :)

 Ingredients